rhannequin/upgrade-ubuntu/README.md

       "word_separators": "./\\()\"'-:,.;<>~!@#%^&*|+=[]{}`~?",

       // The number of spaces a tab is considered equal to "tab_size": 2,

       // Set to true to insert spaces when tab is pressed "translate_tabs_to_spaces": true,

       // If enabled, will highlight any line with a caret "highlight_line": true,

       // By default, shift+tab will only unindent if the selection spans
       // multiple lines.
 When pressing shift+tab at other times, it'll insert a
       // tab character - this allows tabs to be inserted when tab_completion is
       // enabled.
 Set this to true to make shift+tab always unindent, instead of
       // inserting tabs.
-        "shift_tab_unindent": true
+      "shift_tab_unindent": true,

+      // Columns in which to display vertical rulers "rulers": [80]
     }

 Remplacer le contenu du fichier Preferences > Key Binding - User par :